010darvin/CarLockUI/README.md

 ## Required plugins

-- [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) -- No configuration of permissions necessary.
+- [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) -- No configuration or permissions necessary.
 If you want, you can optionally configure that plugin to alter some aspects of how code locks work on cars and other vehicles.

 ## How it works